studioIngrid/studio-icons_beta/README.md

 I animated some icons, more will follow.
 Looking for animators to help with the project.

-⚠️ Af of july I noticed a jitter in the animation.
+⚠️ As of july I noticed a jitter in the animation.
 I do not have time to fix this, so the project is suspended.
 When you have time for a collaboration, let me know. ⚠️

 #### Studio icons state